Emmanuel Randall was born in 1833 at Chenies, Buckinghamshire, England. This picture shows the market place at that time.

-When Emmanuel Randall was born in April/May 1833 in Chenies, Buckinghamshire, his father, John, was 32 and his mother, Mary, was 32.
-He married Mathilde Withrigel on 27 December 1859 in Windsor, Lincolnshire.
+When Emmanuel Randall was born in 1833 in Chenies, Buckinghamshire, his father, John, was 32 and his mother, Mary, was 32.
+He married Matilda Wittkugel on 27 December 1859 in Windsor, Lincolnshire.
 They had seven children in 11 years.
-He died on 20 December 1886 in Southampton, Hampshire, at the age of 53.
+Emmanuel died on 20 December 1886 in Southampton, Hampshire, at the age of 53.

 Birth, Baptism and Christening

-Emmanuel Randall was born in April/May 1833 in Chenies, Buckinghamshire, to John and Mary Randall, both aged 32.
-His baptism and christening was held on 12th May 1833 in Chenies, Buckinghamshire, England.
+Emmanuel Randall was born in April/May 1833 in Chenies, Buckinghamshire, to John Randall and Mary Stratford, both aged 32.
+His baptism and christening was held on 12 May 1833 in Chenies, Buckinghamshire, England.

 Death, Burial and Will Details

-Emmanuel Randall died on 20th December 1886 in Southampton, Hampshire, when he was 53 years old.
-Emmanuel was buried on 23rd December 1886 in Romsey, Hampshire, England.
+Emmanuel Randall died on 20 December 1886 in Southampton, Hampshire, when he was 53 years old and he was buried on 23 December 1886 in Romsey, Hampshire, England.

-The Will of Emmanuel Randall late of the Abbey Mills, Romsey in the County of Southampton Manufacturer, who died 23rd December 1886 at the Abbey Mills was proved at the Principal Registry by Mathilde Randall of the Abbey Mills Widow the Relict the sole Executrix.
+The Will of Emmanuel Randall, late of the Abbey Mills, manufacturer, was proved at the Principal Registry by Matilda Randall, Widow, the Relict of Emmanuel and the sole Executrix.
 His personal estate was £1,771.

-Mathilde Withrigel was born in 1832 in Hanover, Lower Saxony, Germany, the daughter of Mr. and Mrs. Conrad Withrigel.
-She married Emmanuel Randall on 27th December 1859 in Windsor, Lincolnshire.
+Matilda Justina Doris Eleanora Wittkugel, known as Matilda Wittkugel, was born in about 1832 in Hanover, Lower Saxony, Germany, the daughter of Mr. and Mrs. Conrad Wittkugel.
+She married Emmanuel Randall on 27 December 1859 in Windsor, Lincolnshire.
 They had seven children in 11 years.
-She died in 1914 in Tendring, Essex, having lived a long life of 82 years.
+Matilda died in 1914 in Tendring, Essex, having lived a long life of 82 years.

 Birth, Baptism and Christening

-Mathilde Withrigel was born in 1832 in Hanover, Lower Saxony, Germany, the daughter of Mr. and Mrs. Conrad Withrigel.
+Matilda Wittkugel was born in 1832 in Hanover, Lower Saxony, Germany, the daughter of Mr. Conrad and Mrs. Magdalene Wittkugel.
 Information about her baptism and christening is not known.